ppy/osu-wiki/news/2022-02-23-new-featured-artist-rabbit-house.md

 Since that legendary beatmap was ranked a decade ago, **Rabbit House** has developed a musical skillset to match their rhythm game expertise. **Rabbit House**'s blood-pumping music recently made a splash in games like *Lanota* and *Arcaea*, and has finally come full-circle by returning officially to osu! as of today.

 We have **23** tracks, all available on [**Rabbit House**'s Featured Artist listing](https://osu.ppy.sh/beatmaps/artists/242).
-And if that weren't enough, one of them is being released exclusively on osu! too.
+And if that wasn't enough, one of them is being released exclusively on osu! too.
 Check them all out if you want to be a part of this beatmapper-turned-musician's story!

 Haven't heard **Rabbit House**'s tunes before?
 The video below showcases an intersection between worlds: **Rabbit House**'s beatmap of their own song.
 Check it out along with the rest of the previews below: